-The types of therapy used in addiction treatment will vary from one program to the next but each different approach is meant to target specific needs.
+The types of therapy used in addiction treatment in New Jersey will vary from one program to the next but each different approach is meant to target specific needs.
 Addiction is a progressive and complex disease that affects millions of Americans.
 Without professional addiction treatment, it is extremely difficult to recover.
 In 2017, nearly 20.7 million Americans needed treatment for substance use disorders.
 Unfortunately, only 2.5 million of those individuals received addiction treatment.

 To recover from addiction, people must receive individualized treatment plans that address the causes and consequences of their addiction.
 For example, addicts may suffer from poor socialization skills, decreased physical and mental health, or school, work, and legal consequences.
 During addiction treatment, individuals will work with a therapist to create an effective plan to address each issue they suffer from.
 Because of the array of unique problems that are associated with substance abuse, there are many forms of therapy available during addiction treatment.

 Which Types of Evidence-Based Therapy are Used in Addiction Treatment in New Jersey?